 As for me, a tour of the Ben & Jerry’s Factory in Waterbury, Vermont seemed like a fun detour on a recent trip through the Green Mountain State.
 The 30-minute guided factory tour was somewhat underwhelming; I expected something a little more impressive for an international ice cream company.

-The Blue Dolphin Diner, off New York State Route 17 in Apalachin, New York west of Binghamton, is a Greek-style diner with a very unique sign and a dolphin statue visible from the highway.
+The Blue Dolphin Diner, off New York State Route 17 in Apalachin, New York west of Binghamton, has a very unique sign and dolphin statue visible from the highway.
 This place is a travelers’ favorite and opened in 1989.